jmcnamara/XlsxWriter/dev/docs/source/working_with_cell_notation.rst

 references maintain fixed row and/or column references.
 In Excel absolute references are prefixed by the dollar symbol as shown below::

-    A1    # Column and row are relative.
+    'A1'    # Column and row are relative.
-    $A1   # Column is absolute and row is relative.
+    '$A1'   # Column is absolute and row is relative.
-    A$1   # Column is relative and row is absolute.
+    'A$1'   # Column is relative and row is absolute.
-    $A$1  # Column and row are absolute.
+    '$A$1'  # Column and row are absolute.

 See the Microsoft Office documentation for
 `more information on relative and absolute references <http://office.microsoft.com/en-001/excel-help/switch-between-relative-absolute-and-mixed-references-HP010342940.aspx>`_.

-Some functions such as :func:`conditional_format()` require absolute references.
+Some functions such as :func:`conditional_format()` may require absolute references, depending on the range being specified.

 Defined Names and Named Ranges